Surveys… People don’t like to fill them out. People don’t see what’s in it for them. People leave halfway through, not wanting to waste more time…

 Think about when you call a company and can’t get a hold of an actual person.
 It’s frustrating, right?
 This goes for email as well.
 People can spot an automated mail from miles away, and you’ll get flagged for spam faster than a speeding bullet.

-Thanks to the amount of emails people get these days, most people hesitate to open email from unfamiliar senders.
-Instead use your name or the name of the person responsible for the follow up.
-In some cases it works to use the name of the CEO to give your mail more authority.
+Thanks to the number of emails people get these days, most people hesitate to open email from unfamiliar senders.
+Instead, use your name or the name of the person responsible for the follow-up.
+In some cases, it works to use the name of the CEO to give your mail more authority.

 19. The Anita-effect